YangDrYang/yangyang.github.io/content/authors/ruoyan_zhao/_index.md

 ]

 # Short bio (displayed in user profile at end of posts)
-bio = "MPhil student focusing on orbit determination and space navigation."
+bio = "MPhil candidate developing reduced-order thermospheric density models for improved LEO reentry prediction."

 # List of user groups this user belongs to
 user_groups = ["HDR Students"]